|

 A handmade kitchen counter organizer filled with a white pitcher holdig various sage green and wood kitchen utensils, two cuttingboards and a favorite cookbook.
 The organizer is painted a soft cream color and their is a pretty sage green kitchen towel folded over the front.

-• Declutters Counter Space – It keeps frequently used items—cookbooks, utensils, and cutting boards—in one tidy spot, freeing up valuable room for baking and meal prep.
+• Declutters Counter Space – It keeps frequently used items like cookbooks, utensils, and cutting boards in one tidy spot, freeing up valuable room for baking and meal prep.

 • Promotes Everyday Tidiness – When everything has a dedicated home, it’s much easier to stay organized and maintain a clean kitchen routine.

-• Simplifies Kitchen Routines– Having your go-to items in one central location means less time rummaging through drawers or walking across the kitchen mid-recipe.
-Keeping everything within easy reach works, but only if it’s gathered and controlled.
+• Simplifies Kitchen Routines– Having your go-to items in one central location means less time rummaging through drawers or walking across the kitchen mid recipe

-• Adds Cottage Style Charm -This organizer is handmade and painted to match my antique Hoosier cabinet, adding a vintage touch while tying things together.
+• Adds Cottage Style Charm -TThis organizer is handmade and painted to match my antique Hoosier cabinet, adding a vintage touch while tying everything together.

 This is a simple woodworking project that’s perfect for beginners.
 To create the curved ends, I’ve included a free downloadable pattern you can use.
 Just print it, cut it out, trace it onto your wood, and cut along the lines.